Home

 Eligibility

-Undergraduates in the REU and FRI programs must be enrolled at an accredited U.S. college or university and must have at least one semester to complete after the REU/FRI program is over.
-Students also must agree to the Code of Conduct and the BYU Honor Code.
-Students are generally placed in BYU-sponsored housing paid for by the REU program; placement in this housing also involves students being accepted as "visiting students" which requires a 2.5 GPA, no criminal history, being enrolled in research credits (paid for by the REU program), and receiving an "ecclesiastical endorsement" after acceptance to the program.
+Students are generally placed in BYU-sponsored housing paid for by the REU program; to be placed in this housing, students admitted to the REU and FRI programs must also be formally accepted by BYU as "visiting students".
+This requires a 2.5 GPA, no criminal history, being enrolled in research credits (paid for by the REU program), and having a formal two-step interview in which you agree to abide BYU's Honor Code.
+See the Honor Code tab for more information.
 FRI students must be accepted as visiting students regardless of the housing situation.

 You are welcome to contact us to describe your specific situation if you have any other questions about eligibility; see the "Contact Us" tab.